BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    2. Select "Airgapped Hardware Wallet".
    3. Click the "Scan" button for Passport Multisig.
    4. Hold your Passport desplaying the Cosigner Public Key in front of the camera for your computer running Sparrow.
-   5. If your computer is having problems reading the QR, consider shading it to reduce glare and/or hitting the right button for Resize, to display a smaller QR.
+   5. If your computer is having problems reading the QR, consider shading it to reduce glare.
    6. An xpub of the appropriate key derivation should be imported.
-1. [  ] Verify the multisig from Sparrow[^sharing].
-   1. Click "Export" on Sparrow.
-   1. Select "Show" next to "Passport Multisig".
-   1. Scan the animated QR into your Passport
-   1. When it gives you the option to create a wallet, click the right-button on your Passport to do so.
-1. [  ] Verify an address from Sparrow.
-   1. On Sparrow, cancel the "Export" and go to "Receive"
-   1. Scan the address into your Passport.
-   1. This should complete the two-stage verification that your Passport seed has been imported correctly
-1. [  ] Change the label for "Keystore 3" in Sparrow to be something meaningful like "FDP Active Key"[^25].
+1. [  ] Change the label for "Keystore 3" in Sparrow to be something meaningful like "Passport Active Key"[^25].

 ```mermaid
     graph BT;